Crystal Palace Documentation

 Comments begin with the # symbol and go to the end of the line.

-Targets are written as label:.
-Valid targets, for now, are x86 and x64.
-The goal of targets is to support different build resources and nuances for different architectures.
+The goal of targets is to support different build resources and nuances for different architectures (and capability types).

 Within a target are commands.
 Each spec command manipulates the Crystal Palace program stack or a global variable.